priya1cvr/BITS/README.md

-# Gender classification task on human face images using Naive Bayes and logistic regression classifier
+# All Assignments and Codes for Different Subjects